grain-lang/grain/stdlib/buffer.md

 addChar : (char: Char, buffer: Buffer) => Void
 ```

-Appends the bytes of a char to a buffer.
+Appends the bytes of a character to a buffer.

 Parameters: